 With sport bike performance in an upright riding position you can enjoy all day comfort versus the cuddled up cramp inducing position on pure sports model.
-Its silent handling character will soothe you in the urban environment, but a transformation will be felt on highway or at performance speeds delivering a feeling of unlimited power!
+The Yamaha FZ8 Fazer silent handling character will soothe you in the urban environment, but a transformation will be felt on highway or at performance speeds delivering a feeling of unlimited power!

 The FZ8 has arrived in Canada only and in two style options.
 The Yamaha FZ8 simply “naked” styled with nothing hidden and the Fazer 8 with its half fairing.
-The differences being the Yamaha FZ8without fairing accents, has dual cat’s eye headlamps and passenger handrails at the back.
+The differences being the Yamaha FZ8 without fairing accents, has dual cat’s eye headlamps and passenger handrails at the back.
 The Fazer 8 has folding mirrors, and a single styled headlamp with a seat strap for a passenger to hang on to.
-Everything else about these two models is identical.
+Everything else about these two models is the same.

 Both contain the same chassis and most of the components of its bigger sister the FZ1 only slightly more refined for a lighter more responsive ride.
 Plus it’s certainly a step up from the FZ6 answering the intermediate to more experience riders needs and as expressed by Yamaha, this is not for the beginner.